A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Applications

 In Figure \ref{fig:QQ-plot-danish}, the QQ-plots of the empirical quantiles against the estimated quantiles of quantile residuals from the seven proposed models are given.
 The correlation coefficients R of these QQ-plots are also given in Table \ref{tab:gof - danish}: R measures the degree of linearity in the QQ-plot and hence also the goodness-of-fit with respect to the corresponding model.
 One can see that the plots in Figure \ref{fig:QQ-plot-danish} also indicate that the proposed seven distributions all give good fits in the sense that the points corresponding to the theoretical and empirical quantiles do not deviate much from the $45^{\circ}$ straight line.

 Finally, Table \ref{tab:TVaR-competing models} reports the empirical and estimated values of the VaR and TVaR at confidence levels of 95\% and 99\%.
-The percentage of variation of each estimated VaR and TVaR, with respect to the empirical VaR and TVaR, is also reported.
-In the VaR case, when the 95\% confidence level is considered, the best model is IPG, which slightly underestimates the empirical VaR by the 0.55\%.
-At the 99\% confidence level, the best model is WIP, which overestimates the empirical VaR by the 2.10\%.
-In the TVaR case, one can see that regardless of the considered confidence level, the best model is the WIP, which indicates that our proposed models do not perform better than the competing models.
-Figure \ref{fig: BIC-VAR} shows grid maps of all model results with BIC vs. the results of $\text{VaR}$ and $\text{TVaR}$.
-The grid map is proposed by \cite{Blostein2019} as a tool for model selection by using the entire space of models under consideration.
-Here again, the proposed seven models have the more conservative risk measures while they all show smaller BIC values than the competing models.
+The percentage of variation of each estimated VaR and TVaR, with respect to the empirical VaR and TVaR, is also reported. { When examining the VaR estimates at a 95\% confidence level, the GBIIG model performs the best, with a 1.54\% underestimation of the empirical VaR.
+Similarly, at a 99\% confidence level, the IPG model is the most accurate, with a slight underestimation of 0.49\%.
+However, in the case of TVaR estimates, our proposed models do not outperform the competing models.
+The WIP model consistently provides the best performance across different confidence levels.
+This can be attributed to the thicker tail features of the proposed models, which lead to higher prediction results compared to the competing composite distribution. }